hiyokun-d/university-task/README.md

 # School of Computer Science

-Just a collection of my answer for an online judgment on binus university if you want an explanation of my code ask GPT cause I can't explain it
+Just a collection of my answers for an online judgment on Binus University if you want an explanation of my code ask GPT cause I can't explain it

 > ⚠️ don't copy this code without reading it first and trying to solve it by yourself